Extomvi/GDGUnilag/README.md

 # GDGUnilag
 This repository consists of various folders:

+## -Algorithms&DataStructures
+	This includes problems in *Data Structure and Algorithms*

 ## -Code
 	This includes my implementation of certain problems that i come across.

+## -EXTRAS
+	Other problems

 ## -GCP
 	Includes documents used in *Google Cloud Course*.

-## -inPython
+## -Java
-	This includes sections that are for *Algorithms*, *Coursera Course Code Implementations*, **Data Structures**, *Intel's Edge AI Nanodegree Codes* & and 		and other programming problem solutions.
+	Includes implementations in Java including some data structures and algorithms problems.

 ## -Javascript
 	This includes my development in *Javascript*.